Stephen Fry: Political views

 Fry was an active supporter of the Labour Party for many years and appeared in a party political broadcast on its behalf with Hugh Laurie and Michelle Collins in November 1993.
-He did not vote in the 2005 general election because of the stance of both the Labour and Conservative parties with regard to the Iraq War.
-Despite his praise of the Blair/Brown government's work on social reform, Fry was an outspoken critic of the Labour Party's Third Way concept.
+He did not vote in the 2005 general election because of the Iraq War.
+Despite his praise of the Blair/Brown government's social policy, Fry criticised Labour's Third Way concept.
 Fry appeared in campaign literature to support changing the British electoral system from first-past-the-post to alternative vote for electing members of parliament to the House of Commons in the Alternative Vote referendum of 2011.

-On 30 April 2008, Fry signed an open letter, published in The Guardian newspaper by a number of Jewish personalities, stating their opposition to celebrating the 60th anniversary of the founding of the state of Israel.
+On 30 April 2008, Fry signed an open letter, published in The Guardian newspaper by several Jewish personalities, stating their opposition to celebrating the 60th anniversary of the founding of the state of Israel.
 He is a signatory member of the British Jews for Justice for Palestinians (JJP) organisation, which campaigns for Palestinian rights.

 Fry was among over 100 signatories to a statement published by Sense about Science on 4 June 2009, condemning British libel laws and their use to "severely curtail the right to free speech on a matter of public interest".

 In August 2013, Fry published an open letter to the British Prime Minister David Cameron and the International Olympic Committee calling for a boycott of the 2014 Winter Olympics in Sochi, due to concerns over the state-sanctioned persecution of LGBT people in Russia under the 2013 anti-"gay propaganda" laws.
-Cameron stated on Twitter he believed "we can better challenge prejudice as we attend, rather than boycotting the Winter Olympics".
+Cameron stated on Twitter that he believed "we can better challenge prejudice as we attend, rather than boycotting the Winter Olympics".